 As parish life is dynamic, so risk is dynamic.
 A regular review process is essential to the Risk Management Plan.
 A review of all risk categories is required at least annually.
+Risks which fall into the high or extreme categories should be reviewed on a more frequent basis until such risks are substantially reduced or eliminated.

 Questions to be asked and answered will include: